Housing Information Booklet (CIL)

 if the trader has not provided the information, the information may be provided by the National Housing Agency (Anah) if assistance or support has been granted to carry out the work.

-The information must be transmitted to the owner of the dwelling at the latest upon receipt of the works in a digital format (e.g. PDF document, CD).
+The information must be transmitted to the owner of the dwelling at the latest on receipt of the work in a digital format (e.g. PDF document, USB stick).

 If the owner so requests, this information shall be transmitted in another format.